-St Joseph's is a two storey building with ramps where appropriate.
-There are 4 resource rooms on the ground floor and a HSCL/parent room.
-Where specialised equipment is to be used (i.e. in the case of a child with cerebral palsy) training will be given to staff as required.
+St Joseph's is a two-storey building with ramps where appropriate.
+There are four resource rooms on the ground floor, one on the second floor and a HSCL/parent room.
+Where specialised equipment is to be used training will be given to staff as required.